 After graduating from University, she taught high school art and continued to pursue photography.
-Wanting a more creative and collaborative profession, Courtney applied and was accepted to Portfolio Center’s commercial photography program.
+Wanting a more creative and collaborative profession, Courtney was accepted to Portfolio Center’s commercial photography program.
 Portfolio Center’s Intro to Styling class piqued her styling interests; however, it was the hours spent in-studio with the 4 x 5 camera that consummated her love for styling.
 Styling was a perfect platform for her creativity, resourcefulness, and strong work ethic.

 After Portfolio Center, Courtney began her freelance career and has never looked back.
-Courtney has taught styling classes to commercial photography students at both Portfolio Center and Creative Circus, competed in triathlons and marathons and is currently renovating and living in a 1917 craftsman bungalow with Mr. Wonderful and her old yellow dog, Oliver.
+Courtney has taught styling classes to commercial photography students at both Portfolio Center and Creative Circus, competed in triathlons and marathons, and is currently renovating and living in a 1917 craftsman bungalow with Mr. Wonderful.

 Courtney works well with creative teams.
 She collaborates with photographers, directors, creative directors, and brand managers to develop visual solutions consistent with marketing strategy and brand standards across multiple platforms; print, commercials, live events, catalog, product launch, web, and celebrity spokespeople.
 She translates production briefs, scripts, and verbal direction into definable visual treatments by establishing demographic, character, style, location, color palette, POV, time of day, mood, materials, texture, or special effects.
 If there are conflicting opinions between client and creative during collaboration, Courtney remains diplomatic.

 Courtney has dressed talent of all ages, shapes, sizes, medical conditions and celebrity status.
 She handles all talent with respect and appreciation.
 Professionalism and privacy is a priority when working with Celebrity talent.

 “Talent’s time is extremely valuable.
 Every second on set is negotiated, booked and painstakingly scripted and story boarded.
 I don’t want to waste a second of that time.